 Food Standards Australia New Zealand (FSANZ) is an independent statutory agency established by the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
 FSANZ is part of the Australian Government's Health portfolio.

 FSANZ develops standards that regulate the use of ingredients, processing aids, colourings, additives, vitamins and minerals.
-The Food Standards Code also covers the composition of some foods, e.g. dairy, meat and beverages as well as foods developed by new technologies such as genetically modified foods.
-We are also responsible for some labelling requirements for packaged and unpackaged food, e.g. specific mandatory warnings or advisory labels.
+The Food Standards Code also covers the composition of some foods, such as dairy, meat and beverages as well as foods developed by new technologies such as genetically modified foods.
+We are also responsible for some labelling requirements for packaged and unpackaged food, for example specific mandatory warnings or advisory labels.
 FSANZ also develops Australia-only primary production and processing standards.

 The FSANZ Board has endorsed a position statement explaining how FSANZ applies the three section 18 (core) objectives of the FSANZ Act to the development of food standards.